-Following a bandit-type policy (as we have formalized in the previous section) for $T$ time steps, the agent would generate an observational dataset~$\mathcal{D}=\{\bm{x}_{1:T},\bm{a}_{1:T}\}$.
-Here, we assume that the rewards~$r_t$ and the belief parameters~$\beta_t$ are quantities internal to the agent hence they are not a part of the observational dataset.
-The former is representative of the agent's preferences over outcomes after observing contexts and taking actions, which could have not been observed explicitly, and the latter is representative of the agent's beliefs about their environment (i.e.\ what kind of outcomes their actions result in), which again could have not been observed explicitly.
-Then:
+Now, suppose that an agent follows a bandit-type policy for $T$ time steps; this would generate an \textit{observational dataset} of contexts and actions~$\mathcal{D}\coloneqq\{\bm{x}_{1:T},\bm{a}_{1:T}\}$ (adhering to the contextual bandits literature, we refer to states as ``contexts'' hereafter).
+But since rewards~$r_t$ and beliefs~$\beta_t$ are quantities \textit{internal} to the decision-maker, we assume that they are not part of the observational dataset: The former represents the agent's preferences over outcomes after observing contexts and taking actions, which is not explicitly observable; likewise, the latter represents the agent's beliefs about what kinds of outcomes their actions result in, which is also not explicitly observable.
+Thus we ask the novel question: